 Upon successful completion of the course, participants will receive a Center for Advanced Manufacturing and Lean Services “Lean Six-Sigma Green Belt” certificate.
 Participants can also receive a letter grade if chosen to register the program as a continuing education course per requirement of tuition reimbursement program of their sponsoring organizations.

-Already achieved a Yellow Belt Certification?
-Receive a $1,000 discount by providing proof you received the certification from a formally recognized organization such as ASQ, an equivalent university program, or AF program.
+*Already achieved a Yellow Belt Certification?
+Provide proof you received the certification from a formally recognized organization such as ASQ, an equivalent university program, or AF program.